MuckRock/documentcloud/docs/api/api.md

 ### Uploading a Document

-There are two supported ways to upload documents &mdash; directly uploading the file to our storage servers or by providing a URL to a publically availabile PDF.
+There are two supported ways to upload documents &mdash; directly uploading the file to our storage servers or by providing a URL to a publicly available PDF.
 We currently only support PDF documents.

 #### Direct File Upload Flow